 Managers in public service have a key role to play in creating an environment for their staff to become effective in the way they interact with customers.
 This requires that they focus on motivating staff, ensure that they have the right tools to do their work and provide ongoing support especially at times when staff are under pressure and stress.
+The municipality has drafted the Service Delivery Improvement Plan.

-White Paper on Public Service Delivery Transformation - 1 October 1997 stipulates that public service institution should set out transformation priorities, amongst which transforming service delivery must be the key. uThukela district municipality has formed the Batho Pele Committee in June 2012, the committee has done the following with regards to Batho Pele
+White Paper on Public Service Delivery Transformation - 1 October 1997 stipulates that public service institution should set out transformation priorities, amongst which transforming service delivery must be the key. uThukela district municipality has formed the Batho Pele Committee in June 2012, the committee has done the following with regards to Batho Pele;

-- ⇒ Batho Pele principles are displayed on both receptions; - ⇒ Name Tags for all staff members ; - ⇒ Suggestion Boxes in all entrances; - \Rightarrow Batho Pele training for all staff took place in 2013; - ⇒ Installation of a SMS system that assist in communicating with the clients on database; - ⇒ Ensure that the Suggestion box policy and Complaints Policy is developed and adopted by Council. - \Rightarrow Over the above that, the municipality has developed the Policy and procedure manual, - ⇒ Service delivery charter and standards, - ⇒ The Service delivery improvement Plan(SDIP)
+- ⇒ Batho Pele principles are displayed on both receptions; - ⇒ Name Tags for all staff members; - ⇒ Suggestion Boxes in all entrances; - ⇒ Batho Pele training for all staff took place in 2013; - ⇒ Installation of a SMS system that assist in communicating with the clients on database; - ⇒ Ensure that the Suggestion box policy and Complaints Policy is developed and adopted by Council. - □ Continues update on the municipal wepsite on all the issues and development happening in the vercinity; - ⇒ Issuing out newspaper articles on issues and any development occurring; - ⇒ Over the above that, the municipality has developed the Policy and procedure manual, - ⇒ Service delivery charter and standards,

+⇒ The Service delivery improvement Plan(SDIP)